Just a few tweaks to your reading environment will put you in your comfort zone.

 Fine tune for sharpness by positioning your screen, seat or reading material a little closer or further away.

-Once you've determined the reading glasses lens power that's best for you, adjusting your reading distance for best position aka focal distance will also set your sweet spot of best vision.
+Once you've determined the reading glasses lens power that's best for you, adjusting your reading distance for your best, most comfortable position will also set your sweet spot of best vision.

-If you like to wear your readers low on your nose, as in half-frame readers, choose your lens power mindful of this and lower your lens power slightly.
+If you like to wear your readers low on your nose, customary of half-frame readers, choose your lens power mindful of this and lower your lens power slightly.

 No two heads are alike.

 Have a qualified optician adjust your readers for your most comfortable fit.
 Many times a simple adjustment to the temples, nose pads or the frame itself will make a huge difference in your comfort, in wear and in vision.